INTERFACES

 |---|---|---|

-| Stock price changed | Signal | Passive information — relevant only if human cares |
+| Stock price changed | Signal | Passive — relevant only if human cares |

 | Weather forecast updated | Signal | Background knowledge |

-| Hospital emergency broadcast | Signal | Broadcast — each Chalie interprets independently |
+| Hospital emergency broadcast | Signal | Each Chalie interprets independently |

-| Your appointment moved | Message | Directed at this human — requires reasoning |
+| Your appointment moved | Message | Directed — requires reasoning |

-| Lab results ready for pickup | Message | Actionable — human needs to know |
+| Lab results ready | Message | Actionable — human needs to know |

-| New email received (summary) | Signal | Passive awareness |
+| New email summary | Signal | Passive awareness |

 | Calendar conflict detected | Message | Requires resolution |